These Lebanese desserts are shared throughout the Arab countries of the Levant.

-One is stuffed with cream, and one is stuffed with mixed nuts, and they are both delicious.
+One version is stuffed with a kind of clotted cream, and one is stuffed with mixed nuts, and they are both delicious.

-Then the filling is then put on top and it is folded into a half moon shape and sealed shut on the edges.
+Then the filling is put on top and the pancake is folded into a half moon shape and sealed shut on the edges.

 It is to die for!